 - ½ Recipe for No-Bake Chickpea Cookie Dough

 - 4 oz of reduced-fat cream cheese

 - 1 large egg

-- Mix the prepared chickpea cookie dough, cream cheese, greek yogurt, 1/4 of the chocolate chips, and 1 egg together
+- Mix the prepared chickpea cookie dough, cream cheese, greek yogurt, the chocolate chips, and 1 egg together

 - Line a small loaf pan or cake pan with parchment (don't skip this!) and pour in the cream cheese mixture